swannodette/swannodette.github.com/_posts/2015-02-23-hello-google-closure-modules.md

 you.
 Code splits are not defined in the source code and the modules you end up with may have nothing to do with the modules you actually wrote.
 This is a good thing.
-Closure Compiler may freely *move code between the modules* you wrote to get optimized modules that you have never written by hand that contain precisely what is needed.
+Closure Compiler may freely *move code between the modules* you wrote to get optimized modules that you would have never written by hand that contain precisely what is needed.

 ## Code Motion